 The week is broken down into 25 lessons, 5 a day, of a one hour duration.
 A period 6 session is offered from 2.30- 3:30pm every day in certain subject areas.

-All students study 4 periods of English, Maths and Science, 3 hours of Humanities, 2 hours of Modern Foreign Languages and 1 hour of Music, Food Technology, Computer Science and Life (Personal, social, health and economic education).
+All students study 4 periods of English, Maths and Science, 3 hours of Humanities, 2 hours of Modern Foreign Languages and PE and 1 hour of Music, Food Technology, Computer Science and Life (Personal, social, health and economic education).

 Students who need additional support with Literacy and Numeracy may have more English and Maths lessons in place of MFL in the first term.

-All students study 5 periods of English, 4 hours of Maths, Science and Humanities, 2 hours of Modern Foreign Languages and 1 hour of Music, Food Technology, Computer Science and Life (Personal, social, health and economic education).
+All students study 5 periods of English, 4 hours of Maths, Science and Humanities, 2 hours of Modern Foreign Languages and PE and 1 hour of Music, Food Technology, Computer Science and Life (Personal, social, health and economic education).

 A small cohort in year 8 may benefit from extra English lessons.